Stormwater Utility Program

 Can the County not manage the budget currently (tax levy) ?
 They have to "create" a new, separate account ?
 By separating it, will there will be GST & carbon tax imposed on the TAX ?
 Several times, there has been a mention of "a gap" or "shortfall" in the existing budget for stormwater utility, my proposal is to stop spending more than you receive... (how many NEW homes in Paris are now contributing to the tax levy?)
 Please Manage the priorities of The County 1st, prior to spending on other "stuff".
 Many Brant County publications speak about ongoing maintenance and filtering of stormwater, etc...
 In 12 1/2 years, the sewer grates have never been cleaned (except by homeowners cleaning the leaves off), the County has not maintained ditches, swales anywhere in our surrounding neighbourhood.
 The "stormwater" simply runs down the road, into concrete catch basins and into the river....
 (I have photos, but can not attach anywhere) If this is what Brant County considers maintaining "our stormwater", then you might as well STOP mandating stormwater ponds (which cost lots of money to maintain) and divert the pond's water to the same river !
 Just a side question: How many of the 37 stormwater ponds (Rob Walton threw out this number at Burford's meeting, which are costliest to maintain) are in unassumed neighbourhoods ?
 Where the Developers and Builders continue to pay to maintain the ponds, not the County !
 (As of Nov.2024, there were 32 unassumed subdivisions in Brant County) Andrea

-ABowden asked about 2 months ago
+ABowden asked 8 months ago

 The proposed Stormwater Utility Program is not a new tax but an existing budget that is included in the overall Tax Levy Budget.
 The County of Brant’s stormwater assets are valued at $183 million and includes of pipes/culvert, ditches, structures (eg. manholes, catchbasins, girt separators), stormwater ponds and Low Impact Development (LID) features.
 A Stormwater Program to manage these assets consist of;